kptfh/nosql-batch-updater/README.md

 Known limitations:
 - updates should be idempotent
-- size of batch depends on max size of record NoSql DB can store
+- size of batch depends on max size of record WriteAheadLog can store

 As for now it supports Aerospike batch updates only